Designing Custom Wraps For Loaves, Croissants, & Single-Serve Pastries

 Single-Serve Pastries and Desserts

-Mini muffins, cookies, or cake slices benefit from individually wrapped presentation using custom pastry paper — sized to your product, grease-resistant, and branded.
+Mini muffins, cookies, or cake slices benefit from individually wrapped presentation using custom pastry paper sized to your product, grease-resistant, and branded.

-Design Tips for Custom Bakery Wrapping Paper
+Design Tips For Custom Bakery Wrapping Paper

 Drawing inspiration from Wax Paper Global and The Packaging Company, here’s how to design your own custom food wraps: